waagnermann/simple-crawler/README.md

 You can obtain Java SE from Oracle’s JDK Site.
 ```

 You also need to have sbt installed on your machine.
-If so, typing the command ```which sbt``` in your terminal should produce something line
+If so, typing the command ```which sbt``` in your terminal should produce something like
 ```/usr/bin/sbt```

 To start web-server, type \